-The cardholder can carry out a self-service activation using the Self-Service App or through the self-service menu in the MyID Operator Client; see the Collecting self-service requests section in the MyID Operator Client guide.

-Alternatively, an operator can guide the cardholder through activation using the Assisted Activation option on the View Device screen, depending on how you have set the Require Activation option in the credential profile; see the Activating a device section in the MyID Operator Client guide.
+The cardholder can carry out a self-service activation using the Self-Service Kiosk.
+Alternatively, an operator can guide the cardholder through activation using the MyID Assisted Activation workflow, depending on how you have set the Require Activation option in the credential profile.